 A recurring theme in all of Louise's work, both in fine art and beyond, is human communication.
 Her research work touches on communication in many forms that include verbal, non verbal, written, tactile and visual.
 She argues that fine art can provide otherwise inexpressible knowledge that can enhance research and debate across all faculties.
 As the author of an Art Zine, Parergon, Louise promotes her passionate belief in the value of art and art education in advancing human knowledge.

-"The Vulnerables", made after a life-changing family accident, is a series of 100+ unique ceramics in the great "blue and white" tradition, ehanced by gold, and variously staged, outdoors or spot light, references an emerging interest in the vulnerability of humanity, diversity and the power of human choice.
+"The Vulnerables", made after a life-changing family accident, is a series of 100+ unique ceramics in the great "blue and white" tradition, ehanced by gold, and variously staged, outdoors or spot lit, references an emerging interest in the vulnerability of humanity, diversity and the power of human choice.

 Louise enjoys developing novel techniques but often pays homage to favourite artists such as Malevich in her work.
 There are also visible influences from a diversity of artists such as Barlow, Richter, Hepworth, Caravaggio, Keifer, Hodgkin, Pollock, Cragg, Ai Weiwei, Warren and Tucker.

-Originally trained as a doctor, and with postgraduate qualifications in philosophy, Louise has travelled widely, visiting, working and teaching in Africa, Asia, Canada, the United States and Europe.
+Originally trained as a doctor, and with postgraduate qualifications in philosophy, Louise has travelled widely, visiting, working and teaching in Africa, Asia, Canada, Australia, the United States and Europe.
 A Londoner by birth, she is currently based in the United Kingdom, with frequent visits to New York.